 This post contains affiliate links.

 I've always enjoyed journaling, but I have the tendency to go strong for a few weeks or months and then stop.

 Washi tape is endlessly versatile; you can use it to decorate anything from cards and envelopes to bangles.
-Unlike regular tape, it applies and removes easily.
+And unlike regular tape, it applies and removes easily.
 If you make a mistake, just pull if off and start over.

-With the holidays just around the corner, you’ll want to make one as a gift ... although you may have a hard time giving it away!
+With the holidays just around the corner, this DIY journal makes a great gift ... although you may have a hard time giving it away!

 - 4 x 6-inch plain white index cards (no lines)

 - corner rounder